 Fund capital, which comprises investments and all other assets of the Fund less any liabilities, is the property of the Crown.
-Its purpose is to build a portfolio of financial assets to help reduce the impact of providing retirement income, in the form of New Zealand superannuation, to an ageing population.
+The Fund's purpose is to build a portfolio of assets to help reduce the impact of providing retirement income, in the form of New Zealand superannuation, to an ageing population.